 - 2.5 Government legislation sets out the purpose and content of Local Plans.
 This information is set out in various Acts of Parliament and Statutory Instruments:

 - The Town and Country Planning Act 1990

 - Planning and Compulsory Purchase Act 2004

 - Planning Act 2008

 - Localism Act 2011

 - Housing and Planning Act 2016

-- Levelling-up and Regeneration Act 2023

 - 2.6 The Government also issues legally binding Regulations.
 These outline the detailed requirements to support the duties set out in these Acts.
 Those influencing the preparation and content of Local Plans are:

 - The Town and Country Planning (Local Planning) (England) Regulations 2012